florianmahner/tomlparse/docs/README.md

 parser.parse_args()
 ```

-This is just a very simple example with two arguments.
-However, for large projects with a lot of hyperparameters the number of arguments usually increases quickly and the TOML file provides an easy way to collect and store different hyperparameter configurations.
-We can do this by parsing  parameters from the TOML file from the command-line:
+This is just a simple example with two arguments.
+But for larger projects with many hyperparameters, the number of arguments can quickly grow, and the TOML file provides an easy way to collect and store different hyperparameter configurations.
+To parse parameters from the TOML file, you would use the following command-line syntax:

 ```bash
 python experiment.py --config "example.toml"